JBSinc/django-admincommand/README.md

 ## Contributions

-This is an enhanced fork, see the original repo: https://github.com/liberation/django-admincommand
+This is an enhanced fork, see the original repo: https://github.com/skorokithakis/django-admincommand

-First author: `Djaz Team`, with commits from @amirouche, @diox, @lauxley

-Django 1.11 compatibility pull request taken from @mgaitan : https://github.com/liberation/django-admincommand/pull/10

 Starting from the fork, changes were made in the following area:

-- Forms are built dynamically using parser inspection to detect types.
-- Logs are collected even when using the Python/Django logging module.
-- Asynchronous is not actively supported for now, we have to dig further in.
-- Misc: Pushed to Pypi, linting, code cleanup.
+- Remove dependency on django-sneak
+- Adding correct post-migrate signal for Permissions

 ## Dependencies

  - django-async (not mandatory): Used to make task asynchronous.
- - django-sneak: Used to bybass Django admin model coupling.

 ## Installation

 For now you can only clone this repo and run `python setup.py develop` (sudo if needed) to setup Django AdminCommand.

-(Soon on PyPi)

 ## Settings